unsocialism/VisualSnowReader/README.md

 ## Keyboard (if you ever use it on a desktop)

 `←` `→` chapters · `s` settings · `c` contents · `Esc` close

+## FAQ

+**can i use a different browser than chrome?**

+Yes.
+It's an ordinary web page, so any modern browser can open it at unsocialism.github.io/visualsnowreader/.
+How well it installs depends on the browser:

+**On Android:**
+Chrome, Edge, Samsung Internet, Brave: full install.
+It gets its own app icon and a place in the app switcher, runs fullscreen, works offline, and should show up in the share sheet.
+These all run on the same engine as Chrome, which is the one I tested in.
+Firefox: works, including offline, but "installing" only adds a home-screen shortcut rather than a real app (MDN).
+That means it won't appear in the share sheet, so you add books with Add a book instead.
+It needs Firefox 113 or newer.

+**On a computer:**
+Chrome and Edge can install it as a desktop app; in Firefox you just use it in a tab.
+On an iPhone, Safari → Share → Add to Home Screen works, but the share sheet doesn't.

+Each browser keeps its own separate library.
+Books, reading positions and settings are stored inside the browser you used, so if you open the reader in Firefox after using it in Chrome, the shelf is empty.
+The same goes for a second phone or your computer.
+Nothing syncs between them, so pick one browser per device for the books you're actually reading.

+One caveat: all my testing ran in Chromium, the engine behind Chrome.
+The code only uses standard features that Firefox and Safari also support, but I haven't run the app in them.
+If something looks off in another browser, tell me which one.